finn-stainton/finn-stainton.github.io/docs/Bodies-of-Knowledge/Software-Engineering/07_Software-Verification-Validation.md

 ## Defect tracking

-## Limitations of testing in particular domains,
+## Limitations of testing in particular domains

 such as parallel or safety-critical systems